qtumproject/solar/README.md

   --geth
 ```

-The magic account is `0x00a329c0648769a73afac7f9381e08fb43dbea72`, and the password is the empty string.
+The magic account pre-generated account is `0x00a329c0648769a73afac7f9381e08fb43dbea72`.
+The password is the empty string.

-You can configure ETH_RPC like this:
+Configure ETH_RPC like this:

 ```
 export ETH_RPC=http://0x00a329c0648769a73afac7f9381e08fb43dbea72:@localhost:8545